Toothbrush moustache: In the United States

 Prominent American animation producer Max Fleischer wore a toothbrush moustache c.
 1919.
 Comedian Oliver Hardy also adopted the moustache, using it at least as early as the 1921 film The Lucky Dog.
 American actor Fred Kelsey flaunted a toothbrush c.
-1925–1939, (Note: Kelsey's guise was spoofed in the 1943 Tex Avery cartoon Who Killed Who?.) while in the mid-1930s bit-part player Brooks Benedict thickened his mid-mustache, evoking the toothbrush style (flanked by pencil-thin sides).
+1925–1939, (Note: Kelsey's guise was spoofed in the 1943 Tex Avery cartoon Who Killed Who?.) while in the mid-1930s bit-part player Brooks Benedict thickened his mid-moustache, evoking the toothbrush style (flanked by pencil-thin sides).
 Although Groucho Marx wore a larger moustache, novelty Groucho glasses (sold c.
 1940s) often elicit the toothbrush.
 It has been occasionally claimed that American film producer Walt Disney donned a toothbrush, but his nose-width moustache lacked the characteristic steep sides.
 Frank Churchill, composer for a number of Disney films, sometimes styled one.

 San Francisco mayor (and later California governor) James Rolph and Los Angeles mayor Frank L. Shaw sported toothbrushes in the 1920s and 1930s, as did Washington state governor Clarence D. Martin in the 1930s.
 American real-estate developer Fred Trump, the father of U.S. president Donald Trump, sported a variant (exposing his lower philtrum) as early as 1936, including in some apparent photomanipulations.
 The moustache appeared on some members of the German American Bund during a 1937 New York City parade.
 A number of associates of American condiment company Heinz were photographed wearing toothbrushes in 1940 (at a convention in Quebec).
 A split variant appears on a spoof of Hitler in Tex Avery's 1942 cartoon Blitz Wolf.